 If you purchased an older version of SketchBook (version 7.2 or before), it does not include a SketchBook subscription.

-You’ll find lots of “SketchBook Extras” inside the Desktop version, including regular themed brush sets made just for subscribers.
+You’ll find lots of “SketchBook Extras” inside the Desktop and Windows 10 versions, including regular themed brush sets made just for subscribers.
 Simply double-click the .skbrushes file to download and install the brush set.
-You can also download these brush sets from the SketchBook Blog.
-Visit this article for more information on installing brushes.
+You can also download these brush sets on the SketchBook Blog.
+Check out Free brushes for SketchBook FAQ for more information on installing brushes.

-This is an excellent question and it depends on your own personal preference (e.g., price, pressure-sensitivity, and feel), but we can help you understand which ones work best on your device.
+This is an excellent question and it depends on your own personal preference (e.g., price, pressure-sensitivity, and feel).
+We can help you understand which ones work best on your device.
 For iOS devices, this stylus comparison chart can help you choose.
 For Android devices, the only supported stylus is the Samsung S Pen.
 Check out Auxiliary tools you can use with SketchBook for information on other tools that work with SketchBook.